-For this project, special microphones have been used to access sounds from a series of “stink pipes” that connect the city’s familiar terrestrial environment to a lesser-known complex network of sewers and rivers below.
-The towering, hollow pipes, now rusting fixtures dotted across London erected as safety valves to vent excess toxic gases along a newly built Victorian sewer network in the 1860’s allow us to connect through our past and eavesdrop on the capital’s underground world.
-The resultant exhibition is a portrait of some of the sounds created below ground and through the pipes themselves.
+For this project, special microphones were used to record the sound of London's underground waterways.
+Accessed through a series of “stink pipes” that connect London's familiar terrestrial environment to a lesser-known complex network of sewers and rivers below.
+The towering, hollow pipes, now rusting fixtures dotted across London were erected as safety valves to vent excess toxic gases along a newly built Victorian sewer network.
+Originally built in 1860’s these steel structures allow us to connect through our past and eavesdrop on the capital’s underground world.
+The resultant sonic experience is a portrait of the soundscape below ground and through the pipes themselves.